jeffpar/lonedissent/_pages/transcripts/pre-1955/youngstown-sheet-amp-tube-co-v-sawyer.md

   <p>Then there is this: he shall take care that the laws be faithfully executed.</p>
   <p>That is his great administrative duty.</p>
   <p>It is an executive duty imposed on him and it is to take care of laws, and the only laws that he can take care that they be faithfully executed are the laws enacted by the Legislative branch of the Government, in whom all lawmaking power is vested.</p>
-  <p>I do not concede that under the power to take care that the laws be faithfully executed he may, by his own ipse dictum, proclaim a law, and then proceed to execute it in accordance with his 'own proclamation.</p>
+  <p>I do not concede that under the power to take care that the laws be faithfully executed he may, by his own ipse dictum, proclaim a law, and then proceed to execute it in accordance with his own proclamation.</p>
   <p>And then he shall commission all the officers of the United States purely a ministerial duty.</p>
   <p>And he has the veto power.</p>
   <p>When as Executive he believes he should exercise that power, he may do so and veto the will of the Legislative branch.</p>